zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Interpretation of the Lorenz-Mie-Debye Formulae

 The solution of the Lorenz-Mie-Debye theory is rigorous and exact (to the extent permitted by the assumptions inherent to the statement of the problem).
-Unfortunately, the form of the solution - a series expansion - has numerous drawbacks.
+Unfortunately, the form of the solution - a series expansion - has significant drawbacks.

 One of the biggest issues is the difficulty of finding a physical interpretation of the results.
 To see why that is the case, consider the Taylor series expansions of two elementary functions:

 $$ \tag{18.1}
 \begin{aligned}